ukwa/wren/README.md

 An experiment aimed at building a scaleable, modular web archive system based on [Docker Compose](https://docs.docker.com/compose/) and [Apache Storm](http://storm.apache.org/).

+To make any progress, we need to be able to effectively compare any new crawler with our current system.
+Therefore, we start by reproducing our existing crawl system via Docker Compose, and check we fully understand it before attempting to make any modifications.
+We will then look at ways of modifying, replacing or removing our current components in order to make the whole system more maintainable, manageable and scalable.

+Our goals are:

+- Fewer moving parts (less to maintain)
+- Based on a scalable parallel processing framework (manually scaling is hard)
+- Robust, guaranteed processing of requests (won't drop URLs by accident)

 Freely lifting useful ideas from:

 * [storm-crawler](https://github.com/DigitalPebble/storm-crawler).